-People need to realize that just because someone doesn’t “fully” transition, or even halts their transition, doesn’t mean they are in de-transition.
+People need to realize that just because someone halts their transition, doesn’t mean they are in de-transition.
 Sometimes we can only get certain procedures done, and can’t obtain others.
-Many trans men only ever get mastectomies and hysterectomies, because by law all insurance companies have to cover these as a part of “women’s” healthcare coverage, but they may not be required to cover gender affirmative surgeries.
-These two principle surgeries are enough for FtM individuals, and they live quite happily on the masculine end of the spectrum going forward.
-Some AFAB trans folx halt to have children, because their partner (AFAB or AMAB) can’t have children themselves.
-Does that mean they have somehow de-transitioned, or aren’t as “trans” as others who do undergo everything else?
+Sometimes we develop a medical condition where HRT must stop.
+Sometime financial situations come up that are more fundamental to our survival, and we must work on that instead.
+Many trans men only ever get mastectomies and hysterectomies, because by law all insurance companies have to cover these as a part of “women’s” healthcare coverage, but they may not be required to cover other sex change treatments.
+These two principle surgeries are enough for FtM individuals, and they live quite happily going forward.
+Some pre-op transexual men may delay their surgeries to have children themselves, as their partner can’t have get pregnant.
+Does that mean they have somehow de-transitioned, or aren’t as “trans” as other trans men?
 No!

 Even today, I often don’t rigidly adhere to gender roles—most cisgender people aren’t as rigid as the we make them out to be.
 I have no problems expressing my emotions, or speaking up for mental health issues, or spending time with my female friends.
 These outdated ideas are because backers of feminism and queer theory hold onto something that’s been outdated since the 70s, rather than actually studying modern trends and attitudes.